Animal Shelter Drive - Please Help!

 The driving question for this project is: How can I help animal shelters during the COVID-19 Pandemic?

-As a result of the investigation, the student concluded that animal shelters are in need of supplies.
+As a result of the investigation, I concluded that animal shelters are in need of supplies.
 COVID 19 has indeed had an effect upon the animal shelters, thus the student is conducting a drive for the following supplies:

 - Dry dog & puppy food and cat & kitten food (American Natural Premium brand, original) - unopened & please check the date of expiration